Plein air landscape painting in oils can be a lot of fun. I've been making oil paintings outdoors since I was a teenager.

 Even today, I love getting out in nature to paint.
 I find most of my inspiring subjects come straight from the great outdoors.
 If you haven't taken your oil paints and palette on the road and out into the wild, you don't know what you're missing.
 Being able to paint directly from life is one of the greatest treasures there is.

-In the video below, I show you my traveling setup of oil paints.
-I’m using Windsor Newton’s Winton Series, which is their student grade.
+In the video below, I show you my traveling setup of the best artist oil paint brands I recomment.
+I'm using Windsor Newton's Winton Series, which is their student grade.
 I find the student grades great for doing outdoor quick color sketching and for just having some fun.

 As you see in the video, I use filbert brushes.
 I use sizes No. 2, No. 4, No. 6, No. 8, and number No. 10.
 I also have a No. 12 handy if I'm painting on a larger canvas.
 But usually the 2 through 10 works most of the time for the small to medium size canvases.